 Chapter History

-On March 17, 1945, at the home of Mrs. Mollie A. Brown, Alpha Pi Sigma of Sigma Gamma Rho Sorority was organized by Soror Mary Scales Carter, Southwestern Regional Syntaktes, recently.
+On March 17, 1945, at the home of Mrs. Mollie A. Brown, Alpha Pi Sigma Chapter of Sigma Gamma Rho Sorority was organized by Soror Mary Scales Carter, Southwestern Regional Syntaktes, recently.
 Twelve enthusiastic prominent women of Fort Worth were carried through the impressive initiating ceremony that gave each one the true meaning and spirit of Sigma Gamma Rho Sorority.
 Accompanying Soror Carter were Soror Maudie M. Baker of Alpha Omicron Sigma, Dallas, and Soror Gladys L. Witt of Chi Sigma Chapter, Birmingham, Alabama.

 On July 12, 2014, the Alpha Pi Sigma Alumnae Chapter of Sigma Gamma Rho Sorority, Inc. was reactivated, re-establishing a foundation of sisterhood, scholarship, and service once again.
 Sorors of Alpha Pi Sigma commit to reclaim and to re-introduce the concept of "Greater Service, Greater Progress" to Fort Worth, TX and its surrounding areas.
 Reactivation members include Sorors Dr. Tara Reed (Basileus), Makesha Wagner, LaShanda Henderson, Darmita White and Keisha White.